Nerijus Valskis: Israel

 After his previous appearances with Israeli side Bnei Yehuda, Valskis again came back to Israeli Premier League with Hapoel Tel Aviv in 2019.
 He signed for Hapoel Tel Aviv on a short-term contract until the end of the 2018–19 Israeli Premier League season.
 He scored only 1 goal in 10 league matches before moving to India.

 India

 Following his second stint in Israel, Valskis joined Indian Super League side Chennaiyin in July 2019.
 In his debut season in India, Valskis was the league's top goal scorer with 15 goals, winning the ISL golden boot.
 His goals helped to lead the club to the final of the Super League on 14 March 2020; he scored in the showpiece match but Chennaiyin lost 3–1 to ATK.

-On 21 August 2020, after parting ways with Chennaiyin, Valskis signed a two year contract with fellow Super League club Jamshedpur FC, reuniting with former boss Owen Coyle.
+On 21 August 2020, after parting ways with Chennaiyin, Valskis signed a two-year contract with fellow Super League club Jamshedpur FC, reuniting with former boss Owen Coyle.
 He scored 8 goals for Jamshedpur in the 2020–21 Indian Super League season.

 He returned to Chennaiyin on 1 January 2022 in the mid season of ISL 2021–22.

+Retirement from professional football

+On 26 February 2024, Valskis announced his retirement from professional football.